Callum Wright: 2024–25 season

-Wayne Rooney had been appointed as Plymouth manager in May, and made his competitive managerial debut for the club in a league match against Sheffield Wednesday on 11 August 2024, the season opener.
-Wright came on as a substitute for Mustapha Bundu in the match, which finished in a 4–0 loss.
-Wright faced a red card for what Rooney called "a stupid tackle" on Joel Latibeaudiere in a 4–0 defeat to Coventry City on 26 December 2024 and was suspended for 3 matches.
+Wright came on as a substitute for Mustapha Bundu against Sheffield Wednesday on 11 August 2024, a match which finished in a 4–0 loss.
+Wright faced a red card for what new manager Wayne Rooney called "a stupid tackle" on Joel Latibeaudiere in a 4–0 defeat to Coventry City on 26 December 2024 and was suspended for three matches.
 Under new manager Miron Muslić, Wright saw more gametime after having limited playing time under Rooney.
-In the fourth round tie of the FA Cup, Plymouth drew Liverpool, the club Wright supports.
-Wright started the match, and Plymouth ended up winning 1–0.
+In the fourth round of the FA Cup, Plymouth drew Liverpool, the club Wright supports.
+Wright started the match, which Plymouth won 1–0.
 Plymouth owner Simon Hallett praised Wright for "playing like a man possessed", and Wright swapped shirts with Liverpool player Luis Díaz after the match.

 Wigan Athletic (loan)

 On 4 July 2025, Wright joined League One side Wigan Athletic on a season-long loan deal.

+He was released by Plymouth at the end of the 2025–26 season.

+Hibernian

+On 23 June 2026, Wright signed for Scottish Premiership side Hibernian on a three-year deal, subject to SFA clearance.